-Before melting crayons, place a few pieces of construction paper under the canvas.
+Before melting crayons, make sure that the construction paper is still under your canvas.
 Placing the construction paper prevents any stains on the surface you're working on if crayons were to slip off.

 Do not turn the blow dryer up so it blows tape off.
 Make sure the hairdryer is on high heat.
-This step will take approximately 10-15 minutes.
+This step will take approximately 10-15 minutes(Pictures on right).